Aman-Gangwar103/UnsplashAssignment/README.md

 Unsplash Application

 Welcome to the Unsplash Application!
-This application allows you to browse and download high-quality images from Unsplash.
+This application allows you to browse high-quality images from Unsplash.

 Getting Started

-Follow these steps to run the application on your local machine:
+Follow these steps to run the application:

 1. Download the Zip File:
    Download the zip file containing the project from the repository.